icelmao/Hama-hypr-config-3333/README.md

-hyprland.conf and variables.conf go in ~/.config/hypr/                              cli.json and shell.json go in ~/.config/caelestia/___
+Made from the almighty caelestia-shell!!!!!!! hyprland.conf and variables.conf go in ~/.config/hypr/ cli.json and shell.json go in ~/.config/caelestia/